Xueyi-Wang/EGOFALLS/README.md

 # EGOFALLS

+# The dataset is under review of dataveerseNL.
+I will update the link later.

 Here is the repository for the dataset of EGOFALLS.
 EGOFALLS: A visual-audio dataset and benchmark for fall detection using egocentric cameras

 Date of data collection: From 2018 to 2022